AckerlyXu/heima/articles/service-fabric/service-fabric-add-a-web-frontend.md

     }
     ```

 ### Expose the stateful service using a service remoting listener

 With the `ICounter` interface implemented, the final step in enabling the stateful service to be callable from other services is to open a communication channel.
 For stateful services, Service Fabric provides an overridable method called `CreateServiceReplicaListeners`.
 With this method, you can specify one or more communication listeners, based on the type of communication that you want to enable to your service.

+>[!NOTE]
->[AZURE.NOTE] The equivalent method for opening a communication channel to stateless services is called `CreateServiceInstanceListeners`.
+> The equivalent method for opening a communication channel to stateless services is called `CreateServiceInstanceListeners`.

 In this case, we will replace the existing `CreateServiceReplicaListeners` method and provide an instance of `ServiceRemotingListener`, which creates an RPC endpoint that is callable from clients through `ServiceProxy`.